 During this step the evaluator selects a sample of web pages and web page states that is representative of the target website to be evaluated.
 The purpose of this selection is to ensure that the evaluation results reflect the accessibility performance of the website with reasonable confidence.
 In cases where it is feasible to evaluate all web pages, this sampling procedure can be skipped and the selected sample is considered to be the entire website in the remaining steps of the conformance evaluation procedure.

-The actual size of sample web pages and web page states needed to evaluate a website depends on many factors including:
+The actual size of sample web pages and web page states needed to evaluate a website depends on many factors, including:

 Size of the website — websites with more web pages typically require a larger sample to evaluate;